Toggle menu

 Tenant vetting service

-We check the applicant's history.
-The information obtained will help the officer determine the outcome of the application.
-An officer from Private Sector Housing Team will look at what kind of tenant they have been in the past and will consider if this behaviour could affect a proposed new tenancy or the surrounding community.
+We check the applicant's history and use this information to determine the outcome of the application.
+We look at what kind of tenant they have been in the past and consider if this behaviour could affect a proposed new tenancy or the surrounding community.

-Any information we get from relevant agencies will be held in the strictest confidence and managed in line with data protection.
-We will only share if it is subject to required disclosure or if we need to share information with other organisations for the purpose of preventing and detecting fraud and protecting public funds.
+Any information we receive will be held in the strictest confidence and managed in line with data protection.
+We will only share the information if it is subject to required disclosure or if we need to share it with other organisations for the purpose of preventing and detecting fraud and protecting public funds.

-After we receive a completed form and relevant identification, we will give an outcome as soon as practicably possible.
-If for any reason we have not reached a decision within 10 working days we will contact the applicant to let them know why.
+After we receive a completed form, we will give an outcome as soon as possible.
+If for any reason we have not reached a decision within 14 days we will contact the applicant to tell them why.

 CategoryExamples of suitability